venkateshmundlla2607/webscraping-project/Readme.md

 # Locate the Output File:

 The output file will be saved in the project folder.
 Name of the file: output<timestamp>.csv/output<timestamp>.json

+Note: Update you drived in the utlis.py as per the operating system